-The New Zealand Government's focus on plastics has significantly increased over recent years with a targeted and combined focus on reducing the prevalence of single use and hard to recycle plastics and increasing circular resource use in the economy.
+The New Zealand Government's focus on plastics has significantly increased over recent years.
+A targeted and combined focus on reducing the use of plastics, their reuse where possible, and driving plastic recycling efforts.
 There is also an increasing public concern and is now seen as a pressing environmental problem that needs urgent attention.

-New Zealand taking a global leadership role in managing agricultural farm plastic waste will help drive reduced single-use plastics and increase the recycling of plastics more generally.
+The Government wants to see New Zealand taking a global leadership role in managing agricultural farm plastic waste.
+Recently the net-zero ambitions will also drive reduced use and increase the recycling of plastics more generally.